-By law, you have the right to access your personal health information (PHI).
-For more information regarding access to PHI, visit our website MercyCare Health Plans at www.mercycarehealthplans.com to obtain a Notice of our Privacy Practices.
+By law, you have the right to access your protected health information (PHI).
+For more information regarding access to PHI, visit our website MercyCare Health Plans at www.mercycarehealthplans.com to obtain our Notice of Privacy Practices.
 You can also contact us to request that we mail you a copy of that Notice.